Kenji Mizoguchi: Early life (1898–1920)

-Film career
+Film career (1920–1945)

-After the 1923 earthquake in Tokyo, Mizoguchi moved to Nikkatsu's studios in Kyoto.
+Early films (1920–1939)

+In 1920, Mizoguchi spoke with his friend Tadashi Tomioka, an actor at the Nikkatsu film studio in Mukojima, Tokyo, who suggested that Mizoguchi try to become an actor.
+After speaking with one of Nikkatsu's directors, Osamu Wakayama, Mizoguchi found that Nikkatsu was not in need of actors, but that there was an opening for an assistant director.
+Mizoguchi accepted the offer, and made his start within the film industry.
+As an assistant director, Mizoguchi worked under the likes of Tadashi Oguchi and Eizō Tanaka.
+After a little over a year at Nikkatsu, Mizoguchi wanted to quit the film industry, but was persuaded to remain by his sister Suzu.

+In 1922, Mizoguchi was promoted to director, and his directorial debut was released the following year, The Resurrection of Love.
 His early works included remakes of German Expressionist cinema and adaptations of Eugene O'Neill and Leo Tolstoy.
+In 1923, the Nikkatsu studios in Mukojima was destroyed in the Great Kantō Earthquake, so Mizoguchi moved to Nikkatsu's studios in Kyoto.
 While working in Kyoto, he studied kabuki and noh theatre, and traditional Japanese dance and music.
 He was also a frequent visitor of the tea houses, dance halls and brothels in Kyoto and Osaka, which at one time resulted in a widely covered incident of him being attacked by a jealous prostitute and then-lover with a razor.
 His 1926 Passion of a Woman Teacher (Kyōren no onna shishō) was one of a handful of Japanese films shown in France and Germany at the time and received considerate praise, but is nowadays lost like most of his 1920s and early 1930s films.
 By the end of the decade, Mizoguchi directed a series of left-leaning "tendency films", including Tokyo March and Metropolitan Symphony (Tokai kokyōkyoku).